rafaelfrancisco-dev/svelte-tailwind-table-types/README.md

 The last Svelte Table library you will ever need.
 A Svelte component for rendering a dynamic table using tailwind CSS

+##

+This is a hard fork of [svelte-tailwind-table](https://www.npmjs.com/package/svelte-tailwind-table) since the original repository on GitLab couldn't be reached and I wanted to add types and SvelteKit-style imports.

 ---
 ### Check out the [demo]
 ---